humorless/conjure-client-piglet/READEME.md

 Editor integration for Piglet.
 Currently contains:

-- piglet-mode, a major mode based on tree-sitter
 - pdp, a Piglet Dev Protocol server implementation, for interactive eval

 The package is called `piglet-nvim` for lack of a better name.